Code-Institute-Submissions/MSP-6/README.md

 -	As a User I want to easily determine what groups Courtney Marshall is affiliated with
 -	As a User I want to easily determine where content has been obtained from (if from, or maintained on, external sources)
 -	As a User I want to easily identify which page of the site I am on at any given time
--	As a User I want to easily be able to contact Courtney Marshall.
+-	As a User I want to easily be able to contact Courtney Marshall
 -	As a User I want to easily verify the validity of Courtney Marshall’s listed certifications

 Functional User stories: